 Central retinal vein occlusion leads to hypoxia in the retinal tissues and the subsequent release of vascular endothelial growth factor (VEGF) and inflammatory mediators.
 Complications of this include macular edema, vitreous hemorrhage, and neovascular glaucoma.

 Macular edema can lead to significant vision loss in patients with central retinal vein occlusion.
-Intravitreal anti-VEGF injections have been used to decrease the edema and improve visual acuity.
+Intravitreal anti-VEGF injections have been used to decrease edema and improve visual acuity.

 In non-ischemic central retinal vein occlusion, initial follow-up should at 3 months, although the patient should return sooner if the vision deteriorates.
 Patients with ischemic central retinal vein occlusion should be monitored on a monthly basis for 6 months for the development of anterior segment neovascularization or neovascular glaucoma, with gonioscopy performed at each visit prior to dilation.
 Patients treated with anti-VEGF agents should be observed for a similar duration after discontinuation of the drugs.
 Patients should be monitored for up to 2 years to assess for significant ischemia and macular edema.